caldeyy/caldeyy.github.io/README.md

 ![](/assets/img/image_galaxies.png)
 *An example from each of the ten morphology classes*

-We explore a wide range of supervised strategies, from fine-tuning pre-trained models to devising our custom architecture.
+We explore a wide range of supervised strategies, from fine-tuning pre-trained models to devising our custom architecture, a convolutional network with early denoising layers.
 Finally, we approach the problem in an unsupervised fashion, leveraging DINO embeddings and clustering techniques.

 Through comparative analysis, we identified the most effective methodologies for the classification of galaxy morphology, providing insights into the broader question of model development versus adaptation in computer vision.